Jarle Bernhoft: Solo

+His album Islander was nominated for a Grammy Award for Best R&B Album for the 2015 Grammy Awards ceremony, held in February 2015.

 In popular culture

 In September 2011, Bernhoft appeared on The Ellen DeGeneres Show after producers of the show found his video on YouTube.
 While on the show he played his song "C'mon Talk".

-In July 2013, and again in June 2014, he was featured as a musical guest on "Conan" on TBS.
+In July 2013 and again in June 2014, he was featured as a musical guest on Conan on TBS.

+From 2023 to 2024, Bernhoft served as a coach on The Voice Norway, and will return after a one-season hiatus in 2026.